c933103/CYanHeiHK/README.md

 ## Download

 To download the fonts instead of building one manually, visit the [releases](https://github.com/tamcy/CYanHeiHK/releases) page.
 The zip file contains fonts of the three weights, and a *changes.html* file which you can open to examine the changed glyphs after installing the fonts.
 Source Han Sans TW also needs to be present for the reference glyph to display correctly.

+## Important notes

+* Due to the special handling of the “兌” component, there will be two codepoints sharing the same glyph when 兌 is the only distinguishing feature.
+For instance, 說 (U+8AAA) and 説 (U+8AAC) will both appear as 言+兑 (U+8AAC).
+As a result, this font is not suitable for situation when the user needs to distinguish these two components.
+The same is applied to the characters with the “𥁕” component.
+* The original language specific Source Han Sans OTFs contain glyphs of the non-default language, so that users can access them using the same font resource through the ‘locl’ GSUB feature in OpenType.
+This feature still exists in CYanHeiHK, but should not be used because the HK glyphs are developed by selecting the region specific glyphs closest to the desired form and modify them when necessary.

 ## Disclaimer